devikab140/Named-Entity-Recognition-Using-Bidirectional-LSTM-in-Keras/README.md

 ## Results
 The bidirectional LSTM model achieved high performance on the NER task, demonstrating strong results in terms of precision, recall, and F1-score.
 The bidirectional structure helps capture the context on both sides of each word, which is especially beneficial for complex, context-dependent entity recognition.

+## License
+This project is licensed under the MIT License.

+## Contact
+For any questions or feedback regarding the project, please feel free to contact me via the email provided below.

+- <a href="https://www.linkedin.com/in/devika-b-826637288/"> Devika B (LinkedIn)</a>

+- E-mail:- devikab140@gmail.com